aschetti/aschetti-website/content/authors/admin/_index.md

 # - Visitors
 ---

-I have a background in experimental psychology, cognitive and affective electrophysiology.
-As an independent researcher, I investigate the relationship between emotions and visual perception using a wide range of methodological and statistical tools.
-I adopt transparent and open science practices at every stage of the research cycle, from the preregistration of the initial idea to manuscript publication.
+I have a background in experimental psychology, cognitive, and affective electrophysiology.
+As _ad interim_ Head of Open and Responsible Science (ORS) at Erasmus Research Services (Erasmus University Rotterdam), my responsibilities include:

-As Senior Advisor Open Science at Erasmus Research Services (Erasmus University Rotterdam), my tasks include: developing educational and training materials for students, researchers, and support staff; advising researchers, research teams, and grant officers on how to best highlight commitment to open science in grant applications; advising management and policy makers on current and future (inter)national trends related to evaluation procedures at the individual and institutional level.
+- leading the development of vision, strategy, and mid-term goals of the ORS team;
+- ensuring connection and collaboration with other departments, within Erasmus Research Services and the university at large;
+- organizing, directing, and conducting everyday and existing activities of the department and managing its human and material resources.

+I am also founder and former coordinator of the Open Science Community Rotterdam ([OSCR](https://www.openscience-rotterdam.com/)).